YottaDB/YDBDoc/AdminOpsGuide/gde.rst

    GDE> add    -name PRODAGE(20:)                     -region=DECADE2     !
 20 thru all numbers (> 20) + strings
    GDE> add    -name PRODAGE(20:"")                   -region=DECADE2     ! same as the add just above

-These examples demonstrate the use of $CHAR() and $ZCHAR() to specify unprintable characters; Notice that the arguments are positive integers (exponential - E syntax not allowed), and valid code points for $CHAR() or in range for $ZCHAR(), both with respect to the current $ZCHSET.
-Also, "" (an empty string) or no value (e.g. 20: or :20 or :) specify open-ended ranges, which span, on the left, from the first subscript ("") to, on the right, the last possible string.
+These examples demonstrate the use of $CHAR() and $ZCHAR() to specify unprintable characters.
+Notice that the arguments are positive integers (exponential - E syntax not allowed), and valid code points for $CHAR() or in range for $ZCHAR(), both with respect to the current $ZCHSET.
+Also, "" (an empty string) or no value (e.g. 20: or :20 or :) specify open-ended ranges which span on the left, from the first subscript ("") to on the right, the last possible string.

 Example: